Using Molecular Embeddings in QSAR Modeling: Does it Make a Difference?: Materials and methods

-The second supervised method we include in this paper is \textit{SA-BiLSTM}, by \citet{zheng2019identifying}. \textit{SA-BiLSTM} consists of a self-attentive model combined with a bidirectional RNN using LSTM nodes and followed by a shallow feed-forward neural network for property prediction.
-According to the reference paper, we trained this model using \textit{Mol2Vec} embeddings \cite{jaeger2018mol2vec} as input data, which were computed for the five labeled datasets described previously and using a pre-trained model provided by \citet{jaeger2018mol2vec}.
-The SMILES formulas were canonicalized using RDKit before computing the embeddings.
-Unlike the other methods tested in this paper, the authors of \textit{SA-BiLSTM} have not provided the source code or an installable package for their method.
-Therefore, we reproduced the model from the equations and details provided in their paper.
+The second supervised method we reproduced in this paper is \textit{SA-BiLSTM} \cite{zheng2019identifying}.
+This method consists of a self-attentive model combined with a bidirectional RNN using LSTM nodes and followed by a shallow feed-forward neural network for property prediction.
+According to the reference paper, we trained this model using \textit{Mol2Vec} embeddings \cite{jaeger2018mol2vec} as input data, which were computed for the eight labeled datasets described previously and using a pretrained model provided by Jaeger et al.~\cite{jaeger2018mol2vec}.
+We employed RDKit canonical SMILES to train this method.
+Unlike the other methods tested in this paper, the authors of \textit{SA-BiLSTM} have not provided the source code or an installable package.
+Therefore, we implemented the model from the equations and details provided in their paper.